 Under the management of Dan McLean, it became a popular second-run Market Street venue, with the added nightly attraction of Ten-O-Win, a spin-the-wheel game that McLean originated.

-By the 1980’s, Market Street had deteriorated into a haven for the strange and the homeless, and the Embassy Theatre suffered the ignominity of providing a haven for drug dealers, prostitutes, and local crazies.
+By the 1980’s, Market Street had deteriorated into a haven for the strange and the homeless, and the Embassy Theatre suffered the ignominy of providing a haven for drug dealers, prostitutes, and local crazies.

-The earthquake of October 1989 caused severe structural damage, the building was determined to be uninhabitable and was abandoned.
+The Loma Prieta earthquake of October 1989 caused severe structural damage, the building was determined to be uninhabitable and was abandoned.
 It was torn down in 1994.